 This decision was overturned by the Employment Appeal Tribunal (EAT) on the evidence.
 However the case illustrates a situation where with appropriate evidence the adjustment might be required.
 The EAT seemed to think that on the particular facts it might be reasonable to use an interview as a tool to ascertain oral skills on the job.
 However, I would expect that to be rebuttable with appropriate evidence – see Oral assessments in recruitment.

-Coronavirus has raised new issues.
-The person who stammers might be able to do a face-to-face interview with appropriate adjustments, but that format may not be reasonable due to social distancing.
-The employer may instead be doing remote interviews (live video or audio): see above Oral interview: Telephone or video interviews.
-Giving written answers instead may be reasonable if a remote interview would put the job applicant at a substantial disadvantage compared with fluent job applicants – if the disadvantage cannot be avoided by extra time and other reasonable adjustments to the remote interview.
+Coronavirus raised new issues.
+The person who stammers might be able to do a face-to-face interview with appropriate adjustments, but the employer may have considered that format not to be reasonable due to social distancing (an argument which is now less strong in England given the relaxation of Covid restrictions).
+The employer may instead have been doing remote interviews (live video or audio): see above Oral interview: Telephone or video interviews.
+If a face-to-face interview is not feasible, giving written answers instead may be reasonable if a remote interview would put the job applicant at a substantial disadvantage compared with fluent job applicants – if the disadvantage cannot be avoided by extra time and other reasonable adjustments to the remote interview.
 Some people who stammer may be OK with live video, finding that it helps to see the person – but others will not be, especially for a stressful job interview.

 Written answers: How much time to allow?